barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/docs/CODEMAP.md

 ## Data flow
 ### Text chat loop
 1. User enters text in the composer (`src/App.jsx` state `draftInput`).
-2. `sendMessage` pushes the user message into `messages` state and posts `{ messages }` to `POST /api/chat` when live mode is enabled.
+2. `sendMessage` pushes the user message into `messages` state and posts `{ messages, execute }` to `POST /api/chat`, opting into synchronous execution when `autoExecute` is true.
-3. `api/chat.js` calls OpenAI and responds with `{ reply }`, which the frontend appends to the transcript.
+3. `api/chat.js` calls OpenAI, captures any `propose_actions` tool calls, optionally executes them via the registry, and responds with `{ reply, actions, executed, operationId }`.
+The frontend appends the assistant message and routes rendered charter summaries to `handleExecutedActions`, which updates the preview and surfaces download chips when binary payloads are provided.

 ### Voice capture + transcription
 1. Microphone button starts a `MediaRecorder`; audio chunks buffer in `src/App.jsx`.
 2. Recording stops → audio is converted to base64 and POSTed to `POST /api/transcribe`.
 3. `api/transcribe.js` validates, transcodes, and requests transcription from OpenAI, returning `{ text, transcript }`.
-4. Frontend inserts the transcript into chat state (either as the draft input for review or auto-sent based on toggle), then continues with the regular chat loop above.
+4. Frontend routes the transcript through the command router; if no shortcut matches, `runAutoExecuteChat` auto-sends the transcript with synchronous execution enabled so promised charters render immediately.

 ### Realtime voice session
 1. When realtime mode is toggled, the browser creates an `RTCPeerConnection` and generates an SDP offer.